-Cutbacks in healthcare, wages that lag behind inflation, and a stripped-down unemployment and disability insurance.
+Cutbacks in healthcare, wages that lag behind inflation, and a stripped-down WW and WIA.
 These are the political choices of today, and they affect us all.
-Our certainties do not come automatically; they have been fought for over decades.
+Our certainties do not come by themselves; they have been enforced for decades.
 Successfully.
 That is why Labour Day exists.
 This year, we are here again.
-Come to 1 May and let's reclaim our future together!
+Come to May 1st and let's reclaim our future together!

 What you can expect